 “Oh, I know where exactly it is…” Frenchie replied

 “Please don’t say you left it at home!”
 Frenchie’s brother exclaimed

 And there it went, his whole future minding its own business ‘in the copy machine’.
 His future turned into dust.
 Gone.
 Poof.

-Just kidding, the Icelandic immigration was nice enough to let him in the country with just a copy of his ID card and his Drivers License when the French side called them and just gave him a ‘permission’ letter so they can identify him when he reached the Icelandic border.
+Just kidding, the Icelandic immigration was kind enough to let him in the country with just a copy of his ID card and his Drivers License when the French side called them and just gave him a ‘permission’ letter so they can identify him when he reached the Icelandic border.

-I don’t know if it was just the chill and laidback atmosphere at work that made me laugh out loud from his story but for surely i t was an absolute rookie mistake which he, thankfully, learn and will never do again.
+I don’t know if it was just the chill and laidback atmosphere at work that made me laugh out loud from his story but for surely I t was an absolute rookie mistake which he, thankfully, learn and will never do again.
 Just a note, we are not lazy workers who only talk at work, we are trained to multi-task!
 I’d like to say my thanks to Frenchie for letting me write about his rookie mistake.
 Merci!

 Trackbacks and pingbacks

 No trackback or pingback available for this article.